 - For multiple myeloma: chemotherapy drugs, radiation treatment, medication for pain relief, and bisphosphonates (to protect the bone)

 - For pain, biphosphonates and denosumals

 Surgical and Other Procedures

 Surgery is usually performed after chemotherapy to shrink the tumor and reduce the risk of recurrence.
+If chemotherapy is not likely to alter the course of the cancer, surgery or amputation may be the first part of the treatment plan.
 With multiple myeloma, a physician may perform a bone marrow transplant.
 With bone sarcomas, surgery is usually the main treatment.
 In most cases, chemotherapy has made limb sparing surgery possible and amputation unnecessary.